 Continuing Benefits for Spouses/Domestic Partners

-Health and dental insurance: Spouses/domestic partners and/or children of active faculty or P&S staff members whose deaths occur while employed may continue university insurances until such time that the children lose their dependent status or the spouse either remarries or obtains employment that includes an insurance policy.
-Families of merit staff may continue coverage for up to 36 months.
+Health and dental insurance: Spouses/domestic partners and/or children of active faculty and staff whose deaths occur while employed may continue university insurances until such time that the children lose their dependent status or the spouse either remarries or obtains employment that includes an insurance policy.

 Information Technology Procedures